Wellbeing

 Tangiers

 Tangiers is the major city in northern Morocco, located on the North African coast at the western entrance to the Strait of Gibraltar.
 Offering easy access to Europe, this city has a blend of cultures and influences that are unique in Morocco.
-To learn more about the vibrant history of the city, visit Kasbah Museum of Meditterranean cultures which is housed in the former sultan’s palace of Dar El Makhzen.
+To learn more about the vibrant history of the city, visit Kasbah Museum of Mediterranean cultures which is housed in the former sultan’s palace of Dar El Makhzen.
 For a unique cultural experience, find yourself in Beit Al Tarab, a red brick tea house that fills with locals drinking tea and clapping to traditional live music.

 Casablanca